-Having a disability usually leads to lots of paperwork in the workplace and many disabled people struggle with helping their kids with homework and meeting ends meet.
+Having a disability usually leads to lots of paperwork in the workplace, and many disabled people struggle with helping their kids with homework and making ends meet.

 Many high school students with learning disabilities struggle to finish their schools’ curriculum and go on to earn a high school equivalency (HSE) diploma.

 Because of the unique symptoms a student with a disability faces, a traditional education could not meet their specific needs.
-The HSE diploma, usually obtained through passing the GED exam, is a useful alternative to students with disabilities.
+The HSE diploma, usually obtained by passing the GED exam, is a useful alternative for students with disabilities.